The Reward of Accomplishment

 “Are you working on Monday” my wife ask me a few moments ago.
 It is the week between Christmas and New Years and during that week I take those days to refocus, not work, and plan my next three to five years.

 This year, however, I have planned on working on Monday.
-There is a project that is important that is needing finished, and with company I am working with needs this project started.
-I made the commitment to do some training with them on Monday.
+There is a project that is important that is needing finished, and I am working on this project I started.
+I made the commitment to do some training with a company I have as a client on Monday.
 That would normally be a day when I would not work.

 She wasn’t complaining, she was expressing her desire for me to keep a commitment to myself and her – much needed time off.

-In a normal week, this past year, I will work 5 days a week.
+In a normal week, this past year, I will work 4 days a week.
 Those days start at 8 am, and end at 8 or 9 pm each day.
-I rest on the weekends.
+I rest on the Friday Saturday and Sunday.
 Those long hours make me feel like I am accomplishing something.
 I love being busy.

 I also love being distracted.
 The barn, the garage, the office all need cleaned and reorganized.
 Busy doing these tasks makes be feel good about accomplishing something.

 In the big picture, I can see how I am not accomplishing the things I set out to do last year.
 As I am reviewing last years plans that were made this same time, I see how I have failed at accomplishing a majority of things on my list.
 It it sad.

 What I am experiencing is how my mind loves the feeling of accomplishing things, even if they are not part of my ultimate focus.
 Being busy is easier than being focused.